oli-lang/oli/docs/source/specification.rst

 File extension
 ^^^^^^^^^^^^^^

-The proposed file extension is (as abvious): ``oli``
+The proposed file extension is ``oli``

 MIME Type
 ^^^^^^^^^

-Both MIME types can be used: - application/oli - text/oli
+There are three different MIME types that can be used to represent the Oli language documents:

+- text/oli
+- application/oli
+- text/oli-template

 Character encoding
 ^^^^^^^^^^^^^^^^^^